betaloha/betaloha/README.md

 Recent advancements in storage technologies like persistent memory have significantly reduced local data access latency.
 However, the network latency between application servers and remote storage backends remains a bottleneck.
 While techniques like RPC optimization and network device offloading can mitigate network stack latency, server processing still contributes significantly to overall latency.
 To address this, our research, PMNet, introduces in-network data persistence by leveraging persistent memory in network devices.
 This approach removes the server from the critical path of update requests, thereby improving performance.
 PMNet also addresses common datacenter challenges like packet loss, hardware failures, and multi-path issues.

-**Key Results: 1.22-1.35X end-to-end speed up for storage applications on FPGA based P4 switch**
+**Key Results: 1.22-1.35X end-to-end speed up for network storage applications on FPGA based P4 switch**

 ### Recovery testing of persistent memory program [ASPLOS'20]
 Data recoverability of PM programs depends on the correct behavior of PM programs both post-failure and post-failure.
 Specifically, the post-failure (recovery) program can only access a crash-consistent copy of data created by a pre-failure program.
 In this research, we develop a run-time software tool that performs automated testing of all potential failure points in the pre-execution program and detects an associate access violation of the post-failure program.
 We evaluate our tool on a real system using real workloads based on PMDK's libpmemobj.